Academic Appeals Processes

 - As noted above, the letter of appeal should be submitted within 30 days following the meeting with the faculty member or members outlined in the first level of the appeal process.
 The SC chair will review the appeal letter and request further information

-if necessary, and, if he/she deems the appeal to be within the purview of the committee, will forward the letter to SC committee members and the Associate Dean responsible for the program to which the student was admitted.
+if necessary, and, if they deem the appeal to be within the purview of the committee, will forward the letter to SC members and the Associate Dean responsible for the program to which the student was admitted.
 If the letter is submitted

 between the end of the spring and the beginning of the fall semester, the letter will be reviewed at the first SC meeting in the fall semester.
 Academic appeals will be reviewed and responded to during the months of September through November